-- Make sure you read this guide, including the "Safety Precautions" section, before using the camera. - Reading this guide will help you learn to use the camera properly. - · Store this guide safely so that you can use it in the future.
+- Before use, be sure to read this guide, including the safety precautions. - Reading this guide will help you learn to use the camera properly. - Store this guide safely so that you can use it in the future.

 ENGLISH

 Package Contents